 Referral to the Disclosure Barring Service (DBS)

-The school and Board of Governors is fully compliant with the recommendations as outlined in the document 'Inspecting Safeguarding in Early Years, Education and Skills: (August 2021)' and recognise that they have a legal obligation to have procedures in place to make a referral to the DBS "if a person in a regulated activity has been dismissed or removed due to safeguarding concerns or would have been removed had they not resigned."
+The school and Board of Governors is fully compliant with the recommendations as outlined in the document Paragraph 154 of Keeping Children Safe in Education where is states "There must be procedures in place to make a referral to the Disclosure and Barring Service (DBS) if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned.40 This is a legal duty and failure to refer when the criteria are met is a criminal offence."
 The school is fully compliant and would seek advice from LADO before proceeding.

 Information link on what should be disclosed